simonvlc/katas_php/string_calculator/README.md

 * Do one task at a time.
 The trick is to learn to work incrementally.
 * Make sure you only test for correct inputs.
 There is no need to test for invalid inputs for this kata.
-* Do the first five steps if you are a beginner.
+* Do the first 5 steps if you are a beginner.
 Continue if you can finish the steps so far in less than 30 minutes._

 **Steps**